alumae/gst-kaldi-nnet2-online/README.md

 2015-01-09: Added language model rescoring functionality.
 In order to use it, you have to specify two properties: `lm-fst` and `big-lm-const-arpa`.
-The `lm-fst` property gives the location of the *original* LM (the one that was used fpr compiling the HCLG.fst used during decodong).
+The `lm-fst` property gives the location of the *original* LM (the one that was used fpr compiling the HCLG.fst used during decoding).
 The `big-lm-const-arpa` property gives the location of the big LM used that is used to rescore the final lattices.
 The big LM must be in the 'ConstArpaLm' format, use the Kaldi's `utils/build_const_arpa_lm.sh` script to produce it from the ARPA format.